collectors and filters logo

 Portable Source Capture Collectors for Welding, Grinding & Metalworking

 Portable source capture collectors bring industrial-grade extraction to any weld station, job-site, or rotating work cell where fixed ductwork isn’t an option.
 Fixed ventilation systems work well for dedicated weld stations, but not every shop has that luxury.
 Maintenance bays, job-site fabrication, rotating work cells, and facilities mid-renovation all have one thing in common: the welder moves, and the extraction needs to move with them.
-Portable fume extractors solve this with a self-contained unit on heavy-duty casters integral fan, multi-stage filtration, and an articulating extraction arm that positions the capture hood within inches of the arc.
+Portable fume extractors solve this with a self-contained unit on heavy-duty casters, integral fan, multi-stage filtration, and an articulating extraction arm that positions the capture hood within inches of the arc.
 The fume is captured at the source before it disperses into the breathing zone.
 Ambient air cleaners working overhead are a supplement; they are not a substitute for source capture on materials like stainless steel, galvanized, or chrome-coated metals where hexavalent chromium exposure is a concern.
-These portable source capture collectors are self-contained units designed to move with the work.
 We configure portable extractors for your specific application welding process, duty cycle, material type, and filtration requirements.
 Call us with those details and we’ll spec the right unit.

 • Airflow: Typically 800 – 1,500 CFM depending on arm diameter, one or two arms, and unit size